gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 Question 1:

 In response to Question 1, I thought I would draw attention to one very simple way of using a collaborative platform for educational purposes.
-As a Prince fan, I am a member of the Prince fan site [prince.org](http://prince.org/), which in addition to Prince-devoted discussion forums and other topics such as politics and religion has a [Org Artist Community](http://prince.org/msg/15).
+As a Prince fan, I am a member of the Prince fan site {{% resource_link "4e048d2f-c177-4788-ba08-20ddd83c83cc" "prince.org" %}}, which in addition to Prince-devoted discussion forums and other topics such as politics and religion has a {{% resource_link "ea049124-a05b-4e17-8d44-efccd1282801" "Org Artist Community" %}}.
 This is a discussion forum where artists - but essentially anybody who has created something in music, visual art, writing among others and wants to share it - can post their creations and get feedback, comments, etc. What I find interesting about it is that it has developed into something much more than a meeting and sharing place, as both the posters and their commentators give each other instructions on how to improve or master a new skill in their given area.
 There is in fact a lot of training and 'coaching' \[if that word can be used for art\] going on.

 This is a very low-tech solution - just an online platform in the form of a discussion forum where people just post their content - and it is now no more new, as many such forums exist.
 But for this reason it should perhaps be considered by school curricula developers and teachers.
 It's a relatively easy tool and practice to introduce in classrooms and could be used for any subjects, with students posting their homework or personal creations in a given field and receiving friendly feedback from teachers and students alike from across the whole school - or even from students and faculty in other schools.
 Since it's on the Internet, it could be applied across schools nationwide or internationally \[if language is not a barrier\].